uboslinux/ubos-docs/source/developers/manifest/variables.rst

       Example: ``/var/lib/wordpress``

    ``${package.manifestdir}``
       Directory in which packages write their manifests.
 No trailing slash.
+You should not need to use this.

       Value: ``/var/lib/ubos/manifests``

    ``${package.name}``
       Name of the package currently being installed.

-      Example: ``foobar``
+      Example: ``wordpress``

    ``${site.admin.credential}``
       Password for the site's administrator account.